 expanding the science of river ecology

-- May 2022: Our lab completed six months of monthly sampling of larval and juvenile fish in floodplain forests of the Pascagoula River, Mississippi.
+- October 2022: Our lab completed one year of monthly sampling of larval and juvenile fish in floodplain forests of the Pascagoula River, Mississippi.

 - May 2022: Congratulations to undergraduate research assistants Haley Blische, Autumn Carroll, Alicia Waters, and graduate research assistant Laura Horowitz on their graduation from Mississippi State University’s College of Forest Resources.